cattracker.jpg

 In 2020 the NSW Government introduced annual permits for non-desexed cats and restricted and dangerous dogs as part of its commitment to responsible pet ownership and improving animal welfare standards.

-• Owners of cats not desexed by four months of age are required to pay an $92 annual permit fee in addition to their lifetime pet registration fee.
+• Owners of cats not desexed by 4 months old are required to pay an annual permit fee in addition to their lifetime pet registration fee.

-• Owners of dogs of a restricted breed or formally declared to be dangerous are required to pay a $221 annual permit fee in addition to their lifetime registration fee.
+• Owners of dogs of a restricted breed or formally declared to be dangerous are required to pay an annual permit fee in addition to their lifetime registration fee.

 Animal owners who fail to obtain an annual permit risk being fined under NSW Government legislation.